stevehodgkiss/guard-rails-assets/README.md

 - `:cli` - compile assets using the rake task - the most correct method, but slow.
 - `:rails` - compile assets by loading rails environment (default) - fast, but does not pick up changes.

+If you're using sprockets standalone or with sinatra, you can override the rails runners sprockets environment and environment_path with your custom settings.

+- `:sprockets_environment` - a lambda that returns an instance of Sprockets::Environment.
+E.g. `lambda { App.sprockets }`
+- `:environment_path` - defaults to "config/environment.rb"
+- `:precompile` - an array of assets to precompile.
+Required if you're not using Rails.
+E.g. `["*"]`

 For example: